About the European Cocoa Association

 Q3 2014 statistics published on 14 October 2014 at 8am CET.

-Next statistics to be published in January 2015.
+Next statistics to be published on 15 January 2015 at 8 am CET.

 Primary Food Processors (PFP) Roundtable on country of origin labelling